mapsandapps/tech-blog/archetypes/post-bundle/index.md

 lastmod: {{ .Date }}
 draft: true
 authorLink: ""
-description: "Shown on home page if nothing before 'more'"
+description: "Shown on home page if nothing before 'more'; also the `title` of the header image"

 tags: []
 categories: []